-In addition, the System received \$0 for the three and nine months ended September 30, 2021, approximately \$43,000 and approximately \$773,000 for the three and nine months ended September 30, 2020, respectively, and approximately \$773,000 for the year ended December 31, 2020 from the Centers for Medicare and Medicaid Services ("CMS") as an advance payment for Medicare services.
+In addition, the System received \$773,000 for the year ended December 31, 2020 from the Centers for Medicare and Medicaid Services ("CMS") as an advance payment for Medicare services.
 The funds were provided through the expansion of the Medicare Accelerated and Advance Payment Program to ensure providers and suppliers had the resources needed to combat the COVID-19 pandemic.
-The advances will be recouped by withholding future Medicare fee-for-service payments for claims until the full accelerated payment has been recouped, unless the System elects to repay the advances prior to full recoupment.
+The advances are being recouped by withholding future Medicare fee-for-service payments for claims until the full accelerated payment has been recouped, unless the System elects to repay the advances prior to full recoupment.
 Subsequent to the twenty-nine month recoupment period any unpaid remaining balance is subject to an interest charge of 4 percent per annum.
-For the nine months ended September 30, 2021, CMS payments of approximately \$159,000 have been recouped.

-Medicare accelerated and advance payments of approximately \$126,000 and \$285,000 are included in accounts payable and other accrued liabilities within the condensed consolidated balance sheets at September 30, 2021 and December 31, 2020, respectively.
-Medicare accelerated and advance payments of approximately \$488,000 are included in other noncurrent liabilities within the condensed consolidated balance sheets at September 30, 2021 and December 31, 2020.
+For the year ended December 31, 2021, CMS payments of approximately \$257,000 were recouped.
+During the three months ended March 31, 2022, approximately \$102,000 of additional CMS payments have been recouped.
+Medicare accelerated and advance payments of approximately \$414,000 and \$516,000 are included in accounts payable and other accrued liabilities within the accompanying condensed consolidated balance sheets at March 31, 2022 and December 31, 2021, respectively.
 The CARES Act also permitted employers to defer the employer portion of social security taxes through December 31, 2020.
-Employers are required to remit one-half of the amount deferred by December 31, 2021 and the remaining half by December 31, 2022.
-Through December 31, 2020, the System deferred approximately \$215,000 of these taxes.
-At September 30, 2021 and December 31, 2020, approximately \$107,500 is included in accrued salaries and employee benefits and other noncurrent liabilities, respectively, within the condensed consolidated balance sheets.
+Employers are required to remit one-half of the amount deferred by December 31, 2021 and the remaining half by

+December 31, 2022.
+During 2020 the System deferred approximately \$215,000 of these taxes and approximately \$107,500 were remitted during 2021.
+At March 31, 2022 and December 31, 2021, approximately \$107,500 is included in accrued salaries and employee benefits within the accompanying condensed consolidated balance sheets which will be remitted in 2022 to fulfill this payment obligation.